As Wildfires Continue To Spread In California, Its Governor Seeks Outside Help

 "We now are engaged formally with mutual aid from 10 different states.
 We've been on the phone with governors all throughout the United States, not just the Western states, trying to reach out as far as the East Coast to see if we can get resources here into the state of California," he added.
 "And not one governor has not been responsive."

-Still, Reuters reports that — according to a spokesperson for the California Department of Forestry and Fire Protection, known better simply as Cal Fire — of the 375 out-of-state fire crews California has requested, only 45 have arrived.
+Still, Reuters reported that — according to a spokesperson for the California Department of Forestry and Fire Protection, known better as Cal Fire — of the 375 out-of-state fire crews California has requested, only 45 have arrived.

-Newsom blamed the manpower shortfall on increasing fire conditions in neighboring western states.
+Newsom blamed the manpower shortfall on increasing fire conditions in neighboring Western states.

-"It's a consequence of that heat dome impacting the western United States," he said.
+"It's a consequence of that heat dome impacting the Western United States," he said.
 "And as a consequence of that, our mutual aid that goes outside of the state of California has also been stretched."

-The first-term Democratic governor of the nation's most populous state said he had just received a call from Sen. Kamala Harris of California, who is the running mate of former vice president and Democratic presidential nominee Joe Biden.
-It was to update him on efforts that she and a bipartisan group of other members of the state's congressional delegation are making to have the federal government declare a major disaster in California.
+The first-term Democratic governor of the nation's most populous state said he had just received a call from Sen. Kamala Harris of California, the running mate of Democratic presidential nominee Joe Biden.
+It was to update Newsom on efforts that she and a bipartisan group of other members of the state's congressional delegation are making to have the federal government declare a major disaster in California.

 "We are here with an open hand, not a closed fist," Newsom said of such efforts to persuade the Trump administration to come to the aid of his beleaguered state.
 "Right now we have 40 million Americans that live in the great state of California.
 There's not one of them that wears red versus blue at this point — we are here to save lives because everybody deserves to be protected."